Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Building a Lookup Table

 For the second stage, we again use a tree structure.
-Now, however, the tree has $O(\tau)$ \emph{layers}, each with $O(\log \tau)$ levels.
+Now the tree has $O(\tau)$ \emph{layers}, each with $O(\log \tau)$ levels.
 Again, each layer corresponds to a row or column of the elementary box.
-The levels inside each layer then implement a balanced binary search tree that allows us to locate the endpoints of the reach-door within the partial signature.
+The levels inside each layer then implement a balanced binary search tree that allows us to locate the endpoints of the reach-door within the incomplete signature.
 Since there are $2\tau$ endpoints, this requires $O(\log \tau)$ levels.
 Thus, it takes $O(\tau \log \tau)$ time to find the full signature of a given elementary box.

-\paragraph{Pointer machine} Now we are not allowed to store a lookup table on every level of the tree $T$, and there is no way to quickly find the appropriate child for a given door-order.
+\paragraph{Pointer machine} Unlike in the word RAM model, we are not allowed to store a lookup table on every level of the tree $T$, and there is no way to quickly find the appropriate child for a given door-order.
 Instead, we must rely on batch processing to achieve a reasonable running time.

-Thus, suppose that during the first stage we want to find the partial signatures for a set $B$ of $m$ elementary boxes, where again for each box in $B$ we know the partial door-order for each row and each column.
+Thus, suppose that during the first stage we want to find the incomplete signatures for a set $B$ of $m$ elementary boxes, where again for each box in $B$ we know the incomplete door-order for each row and each column.
 Recall that we represent the door-order by a pointer to the corresponding record.
 With each such record, we store a queue of elementary boxes that is empty initially.